rmchauhan03/rmchauhan03.github.io/_pages/about.md

 ## News
 * New [pre-print](https://arxiv.org/abs/2601.20180) about the complexity of performative prediction now on arXiv!
 * My work with Ioannis Panageas on learning Ising models under hard-constraints was accepted in ICLR '26.
 See you in Rio!
+* I will be visiting the Archimedes Research Unit in Athens for two months as a student researcher